Experts: Virus surge in Europe a cautionary tale for US

 In another troubling turn, many European countries — including Germany, France, Spain and Italy — have suspended use of AstraZeneca’s COVID-19 vaccine over reports of dangerous blood clots in a small number of recipients, though regulators say there is no evidence the shot is to blame.

-Many European nations haven’t vaccinated quickly enough to stay ahead of the more contagious variants, said Dr. Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security in Baltimore, Maryland.
+European nations haven’t vaccinated quickly enough to stay ahead of the more contagious variants, said Dr. Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security in Baltimore, Maryland.
 Those variants are also taking hold in the U.S.

 “Vaccination with no speed limit, 24/7, that’s what’s going to protect us from what’s happening in Europe,” Adalja said.

-Adalja said he believes that it is too early for states to drop mask mandates but that restaurants and other places can start to increase capacity gradually.
+He believes it is too early for states to drop mask mandates but OK to allow restaurants and other places to increase capacity gradually.

 “You don’t have to do what Texas did,” Adalja said.
 “You can increase capacity while keeping the masks in place.”

-Texas and a few other states have lifted their statewide mask requirements or plan to do so soon, while governors in more than half the states have moved to ease other restrictions in the coming weeks.
-That includes allowing more people in restaurants, gyms and movie theaters.
+Texas and a few other states have lifted their statewide mask requirements or plan to do so soon, while governors in more than half the states have moved to ease other restrictions in the coming weeks for restaurants, gyms and movie theaters.

-Airlines, meanwhile, have had their best weeks since the pandemic began and say more people are booking flights for spring and summer.
+Disneyland in Southern California announced it will reopen with limited crowds at the end of April for the first time since the start of the pandemic.
+And airlines have had their best weeks since the crisis began and say more people are booking flights for spring and summer.

+Amelia Fowler, among a stream of people getting their shots Wednesday at Medgar Evers College in New York City, is looking forward to grocery shopping and returning to a normal routine in her acting job after a dark year.

+“It was just literally terror: terror going out of the house, terror going down the street, terror dealing with other people, and the terror has been removed,” she said.

+Yusuf Lamont, who got his second dose, worries the threat is not over, saying, “It’s not a time to just start whipping masks off and dancing around.”

+“There’s a false sense of security with numbers going down and people getting vaccinated.
+It’s like, ‘Oh, it’s safe to go do whatever.’
+No. It’s a big country.
+There’s 330 million people,” he said.

-Josh Michaud, associate director of global health policy with the Kaiser Family Foundation in Washington, said the optimism should come with caution, too.
+Josh Michaud, associate director of global health policy with the Kaiser Family Foundation in Washington, said the optimism in the U.S. should come with caution.

 Europe’s “rapid relaxation of distancing requirements in a lot of places, combined with populations letting their guard down as they look ahead to the light at the end of the long pandemic tunnel, helped set the stage for the current surges,” he said.